 We recommend you use Maven for new Dropwizard applications.
-If you're a big Ant / Ivy, Buildr, Gradle, SBT, Leiningen, or Gant fan, that's cool, but we use Maven and we'll be using Maven as we go through this example application.
+If you're a big Ant / Ivy, Buildr, Gradle, SBT, Leiningen, or Gant fan, that's cool, but we use Maven, and we'll be using Maven as we go through this example application.
 If you have any questions about how Maven works, Maven: The Complete Reference should have what you're looking for.
 (We're assuming you know how to create a new Maven project.
 If not, you can use this to get started.)

-First, add a dropwizard.version property to your POM with the current version of Dropwizard (which is 0.8.6):
+First, add a dropwizard.version property to your POM with the current version of Dropwizard (which is @project.version@):

 '''

-<properties>

-<dropwizard.version>INSERT VERSION HERE</dropwizard.version>
+<dropwizard.version>INSERT VERSION HERE/properties>

-</properties>

 '''